 Click here for a complete overview of Florida Saltwater Fishing Regulations

 Pass pleasing hours reeling in largemouth bass, speckled perch, bluegill, catfish and crappie, among other freshwater Adventure Coast catches.
 Explore fishing from the shores of the Withlacoochee, Weeki Wachee and Mud rivers, Lake Townsen, Lake Lindsey, Silver and Hunters lakes as well.
 Or choose instead to fish while on the lakes and rivers from aboard a kayak, canoe or small boat.
 Give fishing the Mud River from the seawall at Mary’s Fish Camp a try.
 The choice is yours.

-Click here for a 2018 Florida Freshwater Fishing Regulations overview.
+Click here for a current Florida Freshwater Fishing Regulations overview.